 Dolch believed that if a child mastered those words by the end of third grade, they would be able to read proficiently.
 Though Dolch wrote his list long before your child was born, it’s not out of date.

-To become a good reader, your child needs to know these words by sight, meaning they shouldn’t need to stop and sound them out.
+To become a good reader, your child needs to recognize these words by sight, meaning they shouldn’t need to stop and sound them out.
 And the best way for that to happen is through lots of practice.

-Which Words Are Considered High-Frequency?
+Which Words are Considered High-Frequency?

 Before your child can practice, you need to know what words to work on.
 The main 220 high-frequency words are broken down by grade level.
 Here are a handful of the words you’ll find on each: